How to Apply for Aid

 Step 3: Apply for Federal Financial Aid

 In order to qualify for federal and state funding, you must complete the Free Application for Federal Student Aid (FAFSA) each year.
-For the 2023-2024 academic year you may complete the FAFSA as early as October 1st using prior-prior year (PPY) tax information.
+For the 2024-2025 academic year you may complete the FAFSA by December 31, using prior-prior year (PPY) tax information.
 For FAFSA tips, click here.
+The 23-24 FAFSA is also currently available for the 2023-2024 academic year for our current students or incoming freshmen for Spring 2024.

 Remember to designate Stevens Institute of Technology as the recipient of your application by using our federal school code number: 002639.
 We encourage you to complete the FAFSA as early as possible each year, as some forms of aid are available on a first-come, first-served basis.
-The FAFSA can be filed as early as October 1.
-For Early Decision I applicants, the FAFSA deadline is December 1 and for Early Decision II applicants, the deadline is January 15.
-For all other incoming students, the priority deadline is February 15.
-For returning students, the priority deadline is April 15.
+The 24-25 FAFSA application will be available by December 31, 2023.
+For Early Action, Early Decision I, Early Decision II and all incoming students, the FAFSA deadline has been extended to February 15.
+For returning students, the priority deadline is May 15.
+For fall term only awards for transfer students, the FAFSA deadline is February 15 and for the spring term is November 1.
+If you miss the priority deadline, you are still encouraged to complete the FAFSA application.

 International students should not complete the FAFSA, as you must be a U.S. citizen or permanent resident to qualify for federal funding.
 You may find it helpful, however, to look for funding sources in your home country via www.edupass.org.